Nicki-afk/sapphire/README.md

 This block will provide the result of the analysis of previous versions of the server.
 Errors, bugs and shortcomings of previous versions will be described here.

+- Extra imports.
+In many application classes, unnecessary imports were found that are not needed or used
+- Folder structure in the project.
+There are a lot of folders in the project that do not correspond to their names.
+It is not clear what is contained in which folder
+- Not advanced enough test script.
+Test scenarios do not cover all possible scenarios.
+Also, the test scripts are not optimized from a code point of view, which impairs their readability
+- Lack of any code formatting.
+- Failure to comply with SOLID principles
+- No use of any patterns
+- Bad code designs.
+Some code is terribly readable, not following coding standards

 ### Warning ⚠️